Sitecore/jss/packages/sitecore-jss-angular-schematics/README.md

-# Sitecore JavaScript Services Angular Schematics
+# Sitecore JavaScript Rendering SDK Angular Schematics

 This module is provided as a part of Sitecore JavaScript Services.
 It contains Angular developer code generation schematics.